-Loosen the clamp screws far enough to prevent damage to the lacquer when the fork legs are moved.
+Loosen the screws far enough to prevent damage to the lacquer when the fork legs are moved.

 Make the adjustments first on one fork leg and then on the other.
-If the clamp screws of both fork legs are loosened, the vehicle sags towards the front.
+When the screws of both fork legs are loosened, the vehicle sags toward the front.